eoncarlyle/puro/README.md

 - [ ] Multithreaded producer tests

 ## Development Log

+### 2025-10-16
+'Total length' and 'subrecord length' are actually equivalent but 'subrecord length' (the length of everything other than crc, the 'total length' field itself, and reverse-encoded length) is more accurate to describe what

 ### 2025-10-15
 While my intuition was correct on the producer offset, the consumer offset was wrong for a symetric reason: my